soodrajesh/soodrajesh/README.md

 ## What I Do

-I build cloud infrastructure that scales.
-Not the "we handle 10 requests per day" kind of scales—the real kind where you're dealing with millions of users, unpredictable traffic, and a boss asking why the AWS bill went up.
+I build cloud infrastructure that scales, where you're dealing with millions of users, unpredictable traffic.

-Over the past 10+ years, I've worked with companies trying to figure out Kubernetes, migrate to the cloud, or get their ML models to actually work in production (spoiler: it's harder than it looks).
-I spend my time in AWS, Azure, and GCP, writing Terraform configs, fixing broken pipelines, and occasionally explaining to developers why they can't just SSH into production servers.
+Over the past 10+ years, I've worked with companies trying to figure out Kubernetes, migrate to the cloud, or get their ML models to actually work in production.
+I spend my time in AWS, Azure, and GCP, writing Terraform configs, Python/Bash scripts, fixing broken pipelines, and occasionally explaining to developers why they can't just SSH into production servers.

 ### Here's What I'm Good At

 **Cloud Infrastructure** - I've designed and built systems across AWS, Azure, and GCP.
 Multi-cloud isn't a buzzword for me; it's what happens when your company acquires another company that uses a different cloud provider.

 **Kubernetes & Containers** - EKS, AKS, GKE—pick your flavor.
-I've set up clusters, debugged networking issues at 2 AM, and written Helm charts that don't make you want to cry.
+I've set up clusters, debugged networking issues at 2 AM.

 **AI/ML Operations** - Getting a model to 95% accuracy in a Jupyter notebook is cool.
 Getting it to serve predictions reliably in production?
 That's where the real work starts.
 I build the infrastructure that makes ML teams productive.

-**Cost Optimization** - I once cut infrastructure costs by 45% without anyone noticing (except finance, they loved it).
+**Cost Optimization** - I once cut infrastructure costs by 45% (finance team, they loved it).
 Turns out, you don't need a m5.24xlarge instance to run a cron job.

 **Security** - I implement security from day one, not as an afterthought when the CISO sends an angry email.
 IAM policies, network segmentation, secrets management—the boring stuff that keeps you from becoming a headline.